Young people thrive in school when they feel happy, confident and secure.

 Student wellbeing is a whole school approach in partnership with parents and the wider community.

-Baxter Primary School makes every effort to provide a secure and supportive environment so that students feel safe and are free from harm.
+Baxter Primary School makes every effort to provide a secure and supportive environment so that our students enjoy learning.

-The buddy program is highly successful and the sessions are eagerly anticipated by both the Preps and Year 4 students.
+Our buddy program is valued by both students and staff and is therefore highly successful.
+The sessions are eagerly anticipated by both the Foundation and Year 5 students alike.

 Chaplains support the emotional wellbeing of students by providing pastoral care services and strategies that support the emotional wellbeing of the broader school community.
 They work closely with wellbeing and allied health staff in schools to support students and their educational outcomes, staff, families and the wider school community.

-The Chaplaincy Program is in its eleventh year at Baxter Primary School.
-I have been privileged to be the Chaplain over this period of time.
+I have been privileged to be the Chaplain at Baxter Primary School over the last year.
 It is a real honor to work in such a caring supportive school environment.

 The Chaplaincy program aims to meet the needs of the students and their families through using a holistic approach caring for their emotional, physical, social and mental wellbeing.
-Over the years I have been a Chaplain my role is to provide a safe, secure environment where all members of the school community can access me on a one to one capacity exploring strategies and resolutions with me to build a stronger level of resilience and a clearer perspective on the next positive steps to take to improve their circumstances.
+As a Chaplain, my role is to provide a safe, secure environment where all members of the school community can access me on a one to one capacity.
+Together we explore strategies and resolutions to build a stronger level of resilience and a clearer perspective on the next positive steps to take to improve their circumstances.

-Every Tuesday with the support of teachers and volunteers we run a breakfast club that promotes the importance of a daily healthy breakfast and inclusion within our school.
+Every Wednesday, with the support of our Year 5/6 students, we run a breakfast club that promotes the importance of a daily healthy breakfast and inclusion within our school.

-I am present at the school every Monday and Tuesday.
+I am present at the school every Monday and Wednesday.
 All parents, carers and children are welcome to visit.
-For the adults a cuppa is always available.
+For the adults, a cuppa is always available.

 I look forward to being of assistance when your child attends Baxter Primary School.